Dissipation Pathways in a Photosynthetic Complex

-Here, we use this strategy to elucidate how photon excitation energy is dissipated in the Fenna-Matthews-Olson (FMO) complex\cite{fenna1975chlorophyll}.
+We use this strategy to elucidate how photon excitation energy is dissipated in the Fenna-Matthews-Olson (FMO) complex\cite{fenna1975chlorophyll}.
 This complex mediates the transfer of excitation energy from light-harvesting chlorosomes to the photosynthetic reaction center in green sulfur bacteria.\cite{blankenship2021molecular,jang2018delocalized} While the structure and exciton dynamics in the FMO have been well studied\cite{adolphs2006proteins,gonzalez-soria_parametric_2020,kell_effect_2016,christensson_origin_2012,gillis_theoretical_2015,rivera_influence_2013,wendling_electronvibrational_2000,lee_modeling_2016,brixner2005two,engel2007evidence,kim2018excited,higgins2021photosynthesis,orf_evidence_2016,maly_role_2016,abramavicius_excitation_2014,padula_chromophore-dependent_2017,schulze_explicit_2015,olbrich_theory_2011,moix2011efficient,chandrasekaran2015influence,milder2010revisiting,tronrud2009structural,schmidt2011eighth,camara2003structure,olbrich2011atomistic,chen2022simulation}, the dissipation pathways in the complex have remained elusive to both theory and experiment.
 Specifically, we isolate the contributions of the protein and intramolecular vibrational modes of the pigment molecules to the energy dynamics.
 We utilize highly structured and pigment-specific spectral densities to characterize the frequencies of protein and intramolecular vibrations, as well as their coupling strengths to electronic excitations in the pigments.\cite{kim2018excited} Since these highly structured spectral densities represent high-dimensional environments with $20+$ vibrational features per pigment, computing the dissipation pathways is beyond the reach of any other state-of-the-art method in quantum dynamics.

 As discussed below, vibrations with frequencies $<$ 800 cm$^{-1}$ dominate the energy transfer dynamics, with in-plane breathing modes of the bacteriochlorophylls being the most important ones.
+While the importance of low-frequency vibrations in the FMO complex has been recognized\cite{nalbach2015vibronically} our work moves beyond this, elucidating how and why specific modes govern the dissipation dynamics with no a priori assumptions.
 Interestingly, the simulations also show that the FMO complex dissipates excess photonic energy through a non-monotonic process, as it initially draws energy from the thermal environment before onsetting the overall dissipative process.

 The introduced strategy provides a path to disentangle the contribution of individual molecules and nuclear vibrations to the energy dynamics during photosynthetic events.\cite{mirkovic2017light,jang2018delocalized,cao2020quantum} This is important for establishing the connection between molecular structure and energy dynamics.
 Beyond its fundamental value, this connection can be helpful for the design of artificial light-harvesting systems,\cite{hart2021engineering,wasielewski2009self,tang2024simulating} and, more broadly, to engineer environments for chemical and quantum control tasks.\cite{Kienzler2014,Hsu2017,CamposGonzalezAngulo2019,Ng2020,gustin_decoherence_2025,hu2022tuning}